Gonzih/blog.gonzih.me/content/post/2021-01-28-diy-dependabot-for-clojure.md

 * `deps.edn` - dependencies file that was modified by depot
 * `deps-output.txt` - depot stdout that we can use as a body for a pull request

-To transfer those two files we are going to utilize github artifacts:
+To transfer those two files we are going to utilize Github artifacts:

 ```yaml
     - uses: actions/upload-artifact@v2